-We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide the majority of our revenues.
+We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide substantially all of our revenues.

 A key aspect of our strategy is to selectively enter into collaborations with third parties.
-We currently rely, and will continue to rely, on our collaborators for financial resources and for development, commercialization and regulatory expertise for selected drug candidates.
-For the three months ended March 31, 2005, we received 43 percent, 35 percent, and 22 percent of our revenues from our agreements with Allergan, Sepracor, and SMRI, respectively.
+We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected drug candidates.
+Substantially all of our revenues for the year ended December 31, 2005 were from our agreements with Allergan, Sepracor, and SMRI.
 We expect that nearly all of our revenues for the foreseeable future will be generated by collaborations, although there is no guarantee that revenues from our collaborations will continue at current or past levels.